Leading the way …

 Some landowners have fenced waterways on their properties from stock, and some also planted stream margins with native trees, improving water quality for wildlife and downstream users.

-The Nikau Walkway has been planted in native trees in association with the Department of Conservation from the start of the walkway to the bushline.
-Below are some pictures of the planting day in 2002 with a good number of people helping from the Te Pahu district.
+From bare ground, the Nikau Walkway has been planted in native trees from the start of the walkway to the bushline.
+This has occurred in association with the Department of Conservation.
+Below are some pictures of the planting day in 2002 with a good number of people helping from the Te Pahū district:

 The walkway is certainly different today, with the native plants near the start of the walkway towering above you as you walk along.

-Whaingaroa Harbour Care received funding in 2006 to help DOC and the Te Pahu Landcare group with planting and fencing along the Nikau walkway.
-Each year there is a community planting day which you are welcome to attend.
+Whaingaroa Harbour Care received funding in 2006 to help DOC and the Te Pahū Landcare group with planting and fencing along the Nikau walkway.
+We hold community planting days, which everyone is welcome to attend.

 In 2006, the Landcare group marked out some plots to trial different methods of weed control.
 There is a control plot, a hand weeded plot, a sprayed out plot and a raked plot.
 If anyone goes into the Reserve, it would be good to monitor these plots.
 Contact the group for more information.